 Is this course for me?

-The course is aimed at students with a primary degree in the history of art or cognate discipline.
-The material covered includes Irish art in Ireland, Irish collections of European and non-European art, and collections of Irish art outside Ireland, providing students with an exciting range of possible avenues for primary research.
-The taught modules make use of the outstanding collections of art and architecture in Dublin, and enable students to examine both well-known works and objects that are usually inaccessible to the general public.
+Available on a full-time or part-time basis, the MPhil is aimed at students with a primary degree in the history of art or related discipline.
+The title of the MPhil ‘Art + Ireland’ reflects the degree’s focus on both Irish and non-Irish art and architecture held in collections in Ireland, providing students with an exciting range of possible avenues for primary research.
 Students are asked to think critically about the interpretation of objects using a range of methodological approaches.
-The programme culminates with students producing dissertations on focused topics with the supervision and support of members of staff.
+The programme culminates with students producing a dissertation with the supervision and support of assigned members of staff.

 Awards and Studentships

 For 2021-22 entry all applicants will automatically be considered for the following awards:

 - The Constantia Maxwell Faculty Studentship, with a value of 5000 euro is offered to a student in any of the School's MPhil programmes (not available for 2021-22).

 - The School of Histories and Humanities also offers one bursary of 1000 euro, to be deducted from the course fees, for each of its MPhil programmes.